 Cherry Creek Vista II Park.
 Thanks to our partners: Arapahoe County Open Space, for its grant funding this planning process, Cherry Creek Vista II HOA for the transfer of the park to the District, and to the park planning professionals and community members for making the park revitalization possible.

-Vista II Grant Information: Vista Park II Site Map
+Vista II Grant Information: Vista II Project Grant

 Pool registration is available HERE

 Thanks to all for coming out to celebrate the 4th with us.
 It was a record setting attendance day for the District!

 As we continue to try to increase communications among residents and reduce expenses, regular meetings are held on the third Thursday of the month at 6:00 pm at 9300 East Belleview Ave., St. Peter’s Lutheran Church, in Greenwood Village, CO.